Mark-Lasfar/MGZON-AI/README.md

 This model is a fine-tuned version of [MGZON/Veltrix](https://huggingface.co/MGZON/Veltrix) on the None dataset.
 It achieves the following results on the evaluation set:
 - Loss: nan

+## Features
+- Real-time voice input/output with Whisper and Parler-TTS.
+- Image capture and analysis with CLIP.
+- Web search integration with Google API.
+- Model selection for flexible query handling.
+- Enhanced UI with custom icons and responsive design.

 ## Model description